The video experts blog

 Most professional-grade video cameras (including our picks) integrate high-quality shotgun mics into the camera itself.
 However, if you need the highest possible audio quality or more flexibility, you can add a mic using an XLR audio cable.

-Lavalier, shotgun, or handheld condenser mics can all be great choices.
+Lavalier, shotgun, or handheld condenser mics can all be a fantastic choice.
 Which is best for you depends entirely on your situation.
 Lav mics are great for static interviews.
-Wireless lavs can be great for a wandering, mobile shoot.
+Wireless lavs can be great for a wandering, mobile shoot, where you want clear speech without the mic being visible.
 Shotgun mics are best for directional sound.
+They mount directly onto your camera and provide a clear, focused audio track.
 And handheld mics are best for music, studio recording, and when quality is the number-one consideration.

 For a complex shoot, you may want to have multiple different audio sources at the same time.
 This will require some sort of audio mixing.